baye-wilson/MIST4610Project1/README.md

 This analysis highlights which films were the most financially efficient, not just in terms of revenue but also relative to how much they cost to make.
 Studios and investors can use this information to learn which types of films deliver the strongest returns and to guide future budgeting and production decisions.

-6.This query shows director and actor pairs who have worked with eachother on a movie, showing how many films they worked on together and their combined total box office sales.
+6. This query shows director and actor pairs who have worked with eachother on a movie, showing how many films they worked on together and their combined total box office sales.
 The results are sorted so the most profitable partnerships appear at the top.
 <img width="929" height="412" alt="image" src="https://github.com/user-attachments/assets/7a47f799-6c61-4c9e-bb28-c27dd460074f" />

 This helps highlight the most successful collaborations between directors and actors.
 Studios can use this information to see which partnerships produce strong financial results, which may inform casting and directing choices in future projects.